vectordotdev/vector/website/content/en/highlights/2023-11-07-new-linux-repos.md

 be published to the existing repositories, as well as the new ones.

 {{< warning >}}
-On February 28th, the `timber.io` package repositories will be decomissioned.
+On February 28th, the `timber.io` package repositories will be decommissioned.
 All future minor releases will only be published to the new `vector.dev` package repositories and not to the `timber.io` repositories.
 {{< /warning >}}